snl-dakota/dakota/docs/user/compiling/configure.rst

 ``CMakeError.log`` contained in ``$DAK_BUILD/CMakeFiles`` are
 per-probe output and rarely help.

-**Mixing incompatible compilers:** Be careful incompatible compilers aren't selected automatically, e.g., mixing g77 with gfortran or mixing vendors even, by specifying to configure which C, C++, and Fortran compilers you want to use.
+**Mixing incompatible compilers:** Be careful that incompatible compilers aren't selected automatically, e.g., mixing g77 with gfortran or mixing compiler vendors.
 We often see a specific gfortran get combined with system /usr/bin/cc due to CMake probes.
-Solution: explictly specify ``CMAKE_C_COMPILER``, ``CMAKE_CXX_COMPILER``, and ``CMAKE_Fortran_COMPILER``.
+Best practice is to specify which C, C++, and Fortran compilers you want to use, e.g. explictly specify ``CMAKE_C_COMPILER``, ``CMAKE_CXX_COMPILER``, and ``CMAKE_Fortran_COMPILER``.